Wint3rmute/baczek.me/content/waiting-room.md

 - Irlandczyk 2019
 - Megazone23
 - On Contingency - Liebniz
-- The Affair, serial od Dukaja
+- The Affair, TV series recomendation from Jacek Dukaj
-- Angel's Egg
 - Made in abyss

 # Other, more organised lists